This shy, bookish teenager, was haunted by a yearning for

 That was “it”.

 That’s what I was looking for !

-The Tibetan Buddhist group I practiced with was strangely unfocussed on no-self – the most important element of the Buddha’s teaching .
+The Tibetan Buddhist group I practiced with was strangely unfocused on no-self – the most important element of the Buddha’s teaching .

 Seriously, if you cracked that, wouldn’t the rest all fall in line ?

-A meditator friend of mine planned a trip to Thailand to practice with a group in Chang Mai for a few weeks and generously allowed me to accompany him.
+A meditator friend of mine planned a trip to Thailand to practice with a group in Chang Mai for a few weeks and so off we went to Southeast Asia.